awsdocs/amazon-glacier-developer-guide/doc_source/data-retrieval-policy.md

 ## Using the Amazon S3 Glacier API to Set Up a Data Retrieval Policy<a name="data-retrieval-policy-using-api"></a>

- You can view and set a data retrieval policy by using the S3 Glacier REST API or by using the AWS SDKs\.
+ You can view and set a data retrieval policy by using the S3 Glacier REST API or by using the Amazon SDKs\.

 ### Using the Amazon S3 Glacier REST API to Set Up a Data Retrieval Policy<a name="data-retrieval-policy-using-api-rest"></a>